Anshul-Birla/cse110-w21-group28/admin/meetings/020121-OrganizationMeeting.md

 + 10-15 minutes each day
 + Will take notes on them, need an asynchronous document
 + Create Slack channel where everyone throws in their updates, have one person copy paste into GitHub
++ Make a bot to send reminders, have it in by 11:59 pm

 To Do this week:
 - Project Roadmap